QIICR/QuantitativeReporting/docs/user-interface.md

 ![](screenshots/segmentationsArea.png)

-This area is supposed to help you creating segmentations from scratch.
+This area is supposed to help you creating segmentations.
 The here integrated widget is the Slicer SegmentEditor.
 It adds capabilities for:
    * Add/remove segments:
    * Add terminology for each segment
    * Create surface from segmentations